brianjcbs23/SWEN444G4/README.md

 ## Using the Application
 1. Navigate to the [Student Chef](http://student-chef.herokuapp.com/) application.
 2. Log in using any username and password.
+3. From the dashboard, view feeds, recipes and user profiles.

 ### Supported Features